wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 Plugin Developers may find the Table-Driven Design of interest.
 This was a popular concept in the 1980s and was used in this plugin to simplify the use of WordPress Filters.
 The two-dimensional global array $jr_saoe_filters is the Table involved.

-This plugin was created to satisfy a request from a user of the [jonradio Current Year and Copyright Shortcodes plugin](http://wordpress.org/plugins/jonradio-current-year-and-copyright-shortcodes/ "jonradio Current Year and Copyright Shortcodes") to use these Shortcodes in a Page Title.
+This plugin was created to satisfy a request from a user of the [Current Year and Copyright Shortcodes plugin](http://wordpress.org/plugins/jonradio-current-year-and-copyright-shortcodes/ "jonradio Current Year and Copyright Shortcodes") to use these Shortcodes in a Page Title.

 > <strong>Adoption Notice</strong><br>
 > This plugin was recently adopted by David Gewirtz and ongoing support and updates will continue.
 Feel free to visit [David's Lab Notes](http://zatzlabs.com/lab-notes/) for additional details and to sign up for emailed news updates.